ROCm/rocprofiler/doc/rocprofiler_spec.md

 ```
 The library provides a callback API for enabling profiling for the kernels dispatched to
 HSA AQL queues.
 The API enables per-kernel profiling data collection.
+Currently implemented the option with serializing the kernels execution.

 ROC profiler callback type: